konfou/konfou.github.io/_posts/2021-03-16-unix-filesystem-hierarchy.md

 Also the binaries `/bin/sh` and `/usr/bin/env` are required.

+In this post I won't go  into historical significance of its directories and the reason they were created in initial times of Unix.
+Rather, this will be a presentation alongside some commentary for modern systems.

 ## FHS

 An  attempt to  standardization  comes from  Linux  that has  introduced